 Buying yourself an Early Bronco is about the best thing that you can do.
 It will give you years of enjoyment, an excellent opportunity to learn, and a means to meet quality people and forge lasting friendships with Early Bronco lovers all over the world.
-This article is intended to address some of the common things to look for when buying and Early Bronco so that you will have some knowledge going in exactly what you are getting into.
+This article is intended to address some of the common things to look for when buying an Early Bronco so that you will have some knowledge as to exactly what you are getting into.

 The History: (from Bronco.com / Bronco Driver.com)